-3. Devastating hurricane-force winds are expected along portions of the west coast of Florida, where a Hurricane Warning is in effect.
+Devastating hurricane-force winds are expected along portions of the west coast of Florida, where a Hurricane Warning is in effect.
 Milton is forecast to remain a hurricane as it crosses the Florida Peninsula and lifethreatening hurricane-force winds, especially in gusts, are expected to spread inland across the peninsula.
-Preparations to protect life and property in the warning areas should be complete by tonight.
+Preparations to protect life and property, and to be ready for longduration power outages, should be complete by tonight.

-4. Areas of heavy rainfall will continue to impact portions of Florida well ahead of Milton through early Thursday.
-This rainfall brings the risk of life-threatening flash, urban and aerial flooding along with moderate to major river flooding.
-Flooding will be exacerbated in areas where coastal and inland flooding combine to increase the overall threat.
+4. Heavy rainfall across the Florida Peninsula through Thursday brings the risk of life-threatening flash and urban flooding along with moderate to major river flooding, especially in areas where coastal and inland flooding combine to increase the overall flood threat.